 Diet

 Omnivorous – feeds on sponges, tunicates, algae, and small invertebrates.
-In aquariums, requires a diet including algae-based and spongiform-rich foods, mysis shrimp, and chopped seafood.
+In captivity, accepts marine pellets and frozen foods.

 Average Size